joker1007/slides/rubykaigi2019/slides.md

 ```

 `instance_eval` outputs a proc object which contains transformed process.
-And I cached it in order to avoid source code transformation repeatedly.
+And I cached it to avoid source code transformation repeatedly.

 ---

 # Handling local variables

-Reconstructing source code lose local variables,
+Reconstructing codes lose local variables,
-because environment contained by block is lost.
+because the environment contained by block is lost.

 Binding is required to handle local variables.